Headphones · Side-by-side

 HIFIMAN Arya Stealth

-• The HIFIMAN Edition XS's downside - solid headband (no suspension strap) creates a hotspot after a few hours - matters to you
+• The HIFIMAN Edition XS's main trade-off is one you'd rather not live with: Solid headband (no suspension strap) creates a hotspot after a few hours

 Read the full Arya Stealth review